-The BMDL ${2X}$ of 5.46 mg/kg estimated from the increase in serum SDH activity in rats in the Bruckner et al. (1986) subchronic toxicity study was used as the POD for derivation of the RfD.
+The BMDL2x of 5.46 mg/kg estimated from the increase in serum SDH activity in rats in the Bruckner et al. (1986) subchronic toxicity study was used as the POD for derivation of the RfD.
 Use of the modeled BMDL provides an inherent advantage over use of a NOAEL or LOAEL by making greater use of the available data.
 Because of the absence of a suitable PBPK model for oral exposure to carbon tetrachloride, one was not used for this assessment.
-Because the BMDL ${2X}$ of 5.46 mg/kg was derived from a study (Bruckner et al., 1986) with an intermittent dosing schedule, it was adjusted to an average daily dose prior to application of UFs (BMDL ${2X}$. ${ADJ}$ = 3.9 mg/kg-day).
-Applying a composite UF of 1000 to the BMDL ${ADJ}$ of 3.9 mg/kg-day yields an RfD of 0.004 mg/kg-day for carbon tetrachloride.
-The composite UF of 1000 includes a factor of 10 to protect susceptible individuals, a factor of 10 to extrapolate from rats to humans, a factor of 3 (10 $^{0.5}$) to extrapolate from a subchronic to a chronic duration of exposure, and a factor of 3 (10 $^{0.5}$) to account for an incomplete database.
+Because the BMDL2X of 5.46 mg/kg was derived from a study (Bruckner et al., 1986) with an intermittent dosing schedule, it was adjusted to an average daily dose prior to application of UFs (BMDL2X- ${ADJ} = 3.9 \text{ mg/kg-day}$ ).
+Applying a composite UF of 1,000 to the BMDLADJ of 3.9 mg/kg-day yields an RfD of 0.004 mg/kg-day for carbon tetrachloride.
+The composite UF of 1,000 includes a factor of 10 to protect susceptible individuals, a factor of 10 to extrapolate from rats to humans, a factor of 3 (100.5) to extrapolate from a subchronic to a chronic duration of exposure, and a factor of 3 (100.5) to account for database deficiencies.
 Information was unavailable to quantitatively assess toxicokinetic or toxicodynamic differences between animals and humans and the potential variability in human susceptibility (factors that could contribute to a range of human response include variations in CYP450 levels, nutritional status, alcohol consumption, or the presence of underlying disease); thus, the UF selected for uncertainties related to both interspecies and intraspecies was the default of 10.
 A UF of 3 for subchronic to chronic extrapolation was selected based on: (1) qualitative information demonstrating that the target of toxicity following chronic oral exposure as the liver; (2) knowledge of the relationship between effect levels in subchronic and chronic inhalation studies; and (3) early onset of liver toxicity.
-A database UF of 3 was selected to account for an incomplete database lacking an adequate multigeneration study of reproductive function.
+A database UF of 3 was selected to account for a lack of an adequate multigeneration study of reproductive function.

-To provide perspective on the RfD supported by Bruckner et al. (1986), PODs and oral RfDs based on other selected studies of carbon tetrachloride oral toxicity are arrayed in Figures 5-1 to 5-3 presented in Section 5.
+To provide perspective on the RfD supported by Bruckner et al. (1986), PODs and oral RfDs based on other selected studies of carbon tetrachloride oral toxicity are arrayed in Figures 5-1 to 5-3.
 The predominant noncancer effect of subchronic and chronic oral exposure to carbon tetrachloride is hepatic toxicity.
-Figure 5-1 provides a graphical display of five studies that reported liver toxicity in experimental animals following subchronic oral exposure, including the PODs, applied uncertainty factors, and RfDs for comparison to that derived from the Bruckner et al. study.
+Figure 5-1 provides a graphical display of five studies that reported liver toxicity in experimental animals following subchronic oral exposure, including the PODs, applied UFs, and potential RfDs for comparison to the RfD derived from the Bruckner et al. study.
 Studies in experimental animals have also reported developmental toxicity (prenatal loss) at relatively high doses of carbon tetrachloride during gestation.
 A graphical display of information from three developmental studies is provided in Figure 5-2.
 Figure 5-3 displays PODs for the major targets of toxicity associated with oral exposure to carbon tetrachloride.
 For the reasons discussed in Section 5.1.2, liver effects in the rat observed in the study by Bruckner et al. (1986) are considered the most appropriate basis for the carbon tetrachloride RfD.
 The text of Sections 5.1.1 and 5.1.2 should be consulted for a more complete understanding of the issues associated with each data set and the rationale for the selection of the critical effect and principal study used to derive the RfD.